DataCoderNet/Text-Candy-Helper/README.md

 It assumes that you alredy have CoronaSDK at least build 2014.2189, Kwik Photoshop plugin version 3 , a copy of "Glyph Designer" and  a copy of the "Text Candy" Corona library

-##Where to get Corona, Kwik and Particle Candy
+##Where to get Corona, Kwik, Glyph Designer and Text Candy

 * CoronaSDK: http://www.coronalabs.com
 * Kwik: http://kwiksher.com/